MattZK/ProjectZeppelin/README.md

 -Scroll until you find the subject you wish to read about

 ##TODO
--Explain search functionality when added
+-Explain search functionality when added (search bar) -Explain how to navigate the menu (with menu I mean the selection of all explanations of a language)
--Explain favorite system